jvgomg/meatup/docs/design-guidelines.md

 * **Fill:** Mustard Yellow (`#FFDB58`).
 * **Border:** A clean (2-3px) solid Carbon Black border.
 * **Typography:** Bold, black, all-caps text that is easy to read.
-* **Shadows:** A subtle, soft drop shadow is preferred.
-A hard, flat shadow can be used as a stylistic alternative for major hero CTAs.
+* **Shadows:** A subtle, soft drop shadow is preferred to lift the element.
+(Hard, flat shadows are reserved for major Hero CTAs).

 ### Borders & Dividers
 * Elements, cards, and sections should be separated by clean, distinct separators.
 The goal is clarity and structure, not industrial weight.